+Next, let’s look at the 50 and 100-yard targets.
 What stood out to me with the 100-yard zero target is just how close in performance the 20″ and 16″ barrels were.

-You’ll also notice that a 100-yard zero really isn’t all that useful as a point-blank zero since it’s always the highest impact point.
+On all of the targets, the 100-yard reference always the highest impact point.
 That’s still useful, though, when you think about it.

-If you look at the 300-yard zero, you can easily imagine a scenario where aiming for a head shot means sending rounds over the top and missing completely.
+If you look at the 300-yard zero, you can easily imagine scenarios where aiming for a head shot means sending rounds over the top and missing completely.